c2700/i3polyrofi/README.md

 My personal i3, polybar and rofi dotfiles and with shell scripts for dunst notifications

-You're going to need to install nerfonts.
+You're going to need to install nerdfonts.
 If you ever feel like you can't find the fonts you are looking just head over to https://glyphsearch.com/?copy=unicode (Not my site.
 It's where I got some of the fonts for my rice.
 The option in the "copy" section selected needs to be "unicode" in order for you to copy the icon/font/glyph exactly the way it is to the terminal)<br><br>

+I'm also using curl in this script as pip tells me this.
+"ERROR: XMLRPC request failed [code: -32500]
+RuntimeError: PyPI's XMLRPC API is currently disabled due to unmanageable load and will be deprecated in the near future.
+See https://status.python.org/ for more information." (copy pasted the Error msg)

 <h2>dotfiles setup</h2><br>
 the wm_setup.sh script is to copy the config files to certain diretories and change the values on your machine. you might need to restart your machine to see all changes take effect.